g3n35i5/shop-db2/README.md

 When a user buys a product, a Purchase entry is made.
 The user has to be verified and the product has to be active.
-If the purchased product is revokeable, the purchase can be revoked, even more than once.
+If the purchased product is revocable, the purchase can be revoked, even more than once.
 So in addition, a revokehistory for the purchase can be called.
 The price of the purchase is calculated by multiplying the amount with the productprice.
 All prices of purchases the user has made, which are not revoked, are added and withdrawn